 The alpine skiing slopes are famous all over the world.
 Why?
 Mostly because of the tipsy making hot beverages, such as the heart-warming Jagertee. 📕 What is a Jagertee?
 Jagertee, Jägertee or Jagatee means Hunter's tea and Jaga is the local Tyrolean (regional Austrian German) word for Jäger in German.
 My conclusion is that in the old times, Hunter's used … [Read more...]

-This Potato Goulash is completely vegetarian and a common weeknight dinner meal during the cold winter months in Austria.
-The one-pot wonder is easy to make and you just need a few ingredients to prepare the soup within 30 minutes. 📕 What is this dish?
-The Austrian Goulash soup with potatoes is a dish we all grew up with, in Austria.
-The authentic goulash … [Read more...]
+This potato goulash is a common weeknight dinner meal that is commonly enjoyed during the cold winter days.
+The one-pot wonder is easy to prepare, and you just need a few ingredients to cook the soup within 30 minutes.
+What is this dish?
+The Austrian Goulash soup with potatoes is a dish we all grew up with in Austria.
+The authentic goulash with potato is better … [Read more...]

 Coconut Ball Macaroons Recipe